-Orphnaecus sp. “blue Panay” is offered here.
-Blue color is most evident in freshly molted adults, anteriorly > posteriorly, and tends to fade between molts.
+The blue color of O. sp. “blue Panay” is most evident in freshly molted adults.
 The species is fast, easily agitated, and defensive.
-It is recommended for experienced collectors only.
-Females mature at 4″, but with subsequent molts has been reported to reach 5″.
+Venom may be medically significant.
+For these reasons, although it is hardy and requires no unusual care, we recommend O. sp. “blue Panay” for experienced keepers.
+Females mature at 3-4″, but with subsequent molts have been reported to grow larger.

 The photo above shows an adult female, intermolt.